ChiaraFor96/hadoop-on-aws/README.md

 - Run `source .bashrc` for reload the file

 Open ports:
-- 9870 and 8088 to the IPs that you want to see web UIs of hadoop
+- 9870 and 8088 of the master to the IPs that you want to see web UIs of hadoop
 - 0 - 65535 between hosts for communicate each other

 - modify the configurations file that are in `HADOOP_FILES/etc/hadoop/`